 On Lollipop and Marshmallow, you have to swipe twice or with two fingers to access the quick settings.
 On Nougat, when you swipe from the top of the screen, you will see a row of handy settings just above your pending notifications.
 Tap the corresponding icon to activate or deactivate features like WiFi, Flashlight or Data Connection.

 Doze Mode is Android’s way to have your phone use less battery while the phone is not in your hands.
 Though this feature was introduced on Marshmallow, it saw a major update in Nougat and now works while your phone is in your purse or pocket.
 When your phone’s screen is off for a while, it enters into a deep hibernation mode with no syncing, Wi-Fi scanning, wakelocks, GPS or deferred jobs taking place.
 In this mode, Nougat uses what Google calls ‘Windows’ to check for new messages or update your location.

-Android Nougat has introduced seamless updates, which means that new Android updates will be silently downloaded and stored on a different partition – like Chromebooks do.
-Once the update has finished downloading, the next time you reboot your device, the system will switch the the secondary system partition and you’ll instantly have the latest updates without having to go through the usual download, restart and install process.
-Unfortunately, on the Google Pixel and newer devices will have this feature.
+Android Nougat has introduced seamless updates, which means that new Android updates will be silently downloaded and stored on a different partition – similar to what Chromebooks do.
+Once the update has finished downloading, the system will switch to the secondary system partition the next time you reboot your device.
+This allows you instant access to the latest updates without having to go through the usual download, restart, and install process.
+Unfortunately, only the Google Pixel and newer devices will have this feature.

 New Settings Menu

 You can now easily navigate the Settings app by quickly hopping between various categories using the new hamburger menu on the left side of the screen.
 The settings are divided into the same categories in the main settings list, but using a slide-out menu which eliminates the need to always go back to the main menu to access another setting category.